John A. Johnson on Steele et al., 2013 (and Johnson debating Nicole Prause in comments section under his Psychology Today article)

 If you want to maintain that regression and correlation are two different things, be my guest.
 I have no idea who your students are because you are anonymous.
 Even if I did, I would not bother them.
 I am not embarrassed about my career as a psychologist; I hope that you find your career satisfying.

-UCLA did not renew Nicole Prause’s contract (late 2014/early 2015).
+Update 2: Much has transpired since Prause’s first EEG study in July, 2013 (Steele et al., 2013).
+UCLA did not renew Nicole Prause’s contract (early 2015).
 No longer an academic Prause has engaged in multiple documented incidents harassment and defamation as part of an ongoing “astroturf” campaign to persuade people that anyone who disagrees with her conclusions deserves to be reviled.
 Prause has accumulated a long history of harassing authors, researchers, therapists, reporters and others who dare to report evidence of harms from internet porn use.
-She appears to be quite cozy with the pornography industry, as can be seen from this image of her (far right) on the red carpet of the X-Rated Critics Organization (XRCO) awards ceremony.
-(According to Wikipedia the XRCO Awards are given by the American X-Rated Critics Organization annually to people working in adult entertainment and it is the only adult industry awards show reserved exclusively for industry members.).
+Prause appears to be quite cozy with the pornography industry, as can be seen from this image of her on the red carpet of the XRCO’s awards ceremony.
+(The XRCO Awards are given by the American X-Rated Critics Organization annually to people working in adult entertainment and it is the only adult industry awards show reserved exclusively for industry members.).
 It also appears that Prause may have obtained porn performers as subjects through another porn industry interest group, the Free Speech Coalition.
 The FSC subjects were allegedly used in her hired-gun study on the heavily tainted and very commercial “Orgasmic Meditation” scheme.
-Prause has also made unsupported claims about the results of her studies and her study’s methodologies.
-For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?
+For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?.

 Update 3: In this 2018 presentation Gary Wilson exposes the truth behind 5 questionable and misleading studies, including this study (Steele et al., 2013): Porn Research: Fact or Fiction?